 With Dojo Banners(For clubs to use)

 I started judo at the Pinewood Judo Club in Wokingham, Berkshire.
-I was 8 years old.
-I remember my judo coach, Don Werner Sensei on that first day.
+I was 8 years old and I remember my judo coach, Don Werner Sensei on that first day.
 He was bigger than life itself.
 With a booming voice Don shouted REI!
 The class bowed, and my judo journey began.

 Read more about Don Werner